2018 FLEXIBLE SPENDING ACCOUNT (FSA)

 Reimbursement requests must be made to Benefit Advantage within 30 days of retirement or separation of service. *No exceptions are allowed.

-*Special Note: Employees cannot receive reimbursements for more than they have contributed to the DCA at any time.
-Upon separation, employees can request reimbursement of unused DCA amounts for expenses incurred up to the date of separation.
+*Please note: Employees cannot receive reimbursements for more than they have contributed to the DCA at any time.
+Upon separation, employees can only request reimbursement of unused DCA amounts for expenses incurred up to the date of separation.

 Contact Information (Benefit Advantage):